 How to Apply Stucco in Rainy Season?

+We get a lot of calls for stucco repair in Indianapolis area during the rainy season.
 Stucco can be applied in the rainy season, but you have to take extraordinary measures to keep it safe and sound.
-There are many methods to apply Stucco while it is raining.
+There are many methods to repair or install Stucco while it is raining.
 Here goes the most effective and most used ways:

 - Using Sheets: Sheets can prove to be very useful in applying Stucco in a rainy season.
 You can cover up the whole area with it.
 While choosing a plastic sheet, always try to select thick materials.
 Precautions are to be taken while applying plastic sheets.
 The weight balance and joint should be firm; otherwise, it may fall and ponder the whole purpose.